Medically reviewed on November 28, 2016

 asthma, or a history of severe allergic reaction (sneezing, runny or stuffy nose, wheezing, shortness of breath) after taking aspirin or another NSAID (nonsteroidal anti-inflammatory drug) such as Advil, Motrin, Aleve, Celebrex, Orudis, Indocin, Lodine, Voltaren, Toradol, Mobic, Relafen, Feldene, and others.

-To make sure aspirin, butalbital, and caffeine is safe for you, tell your doctor if you have:
+To make sure Butalbital Compound is safe for you, tell your doctor if you have:

 liver or kidney disease;